 An unforeseeable and unexpected turn of events that causes loss in value, injury, and increased liabilities.
 The event is not deliberately caused and is not inevitable.

 In both legal definitions, accidents “just happen”; they aren’t caused by any human action.

-On the other hand, while there’s no strict legal definition for “crash,” it can safely be described as a collision of at least 2 objects, like between 2 cars, or a car and a bicyclist, or a bicyclist and a pedestrian.
-In a crash, someone caused the collision.
+On the other hand, while there’s no strict legal definition for “crash,” it can safely be described as a crash of at least 2 objects, like between 2 cars, or a car and a bicyclist, or a bicyclist and a pedestrian.
+In a crash, someone caused the crash.